SolaceTraining/fundamentals-of-solace-dev/README.md

 ```

 * Navigate to http://localhost:8081/ to bring up the chat application; notice the error in the Inspect Elements console
-* Copy and rename application-template.properties to application.properties
+* Copy and rename application-properties-template.js to application-properties.js
 * Fill in PubSub+ instance web messaging connection details
 * Rerun web-server, and ensure no error message in Inspect Elements console